lampenn/RepData_PeerAssessment1/PA1_template.md

 print("Median (no NA's): ")
 median(newsteps, na.rm=TRUE)

+## Are there differences in activity patterns between weekdays and weekends?

 ## Create factor in new data set with two levels "weekday" & "weekend"
 dayofweek <- as.POSIXlt(newdata$date)$wday %% 6